Kusal Perera: Leading batting lineup (2019−2024)

-ODI captaincy
+ODI captaincy (2021)

 In May 2021, Perera was appointed as the new ODI captain of Sri Lanka.
-During this new appointments, former ODI captain Dimuth Karunaratne and senior players like Angelo Mathews and Dinesh Chandimal were omiited from the squad and Kusal Mendis was appointed as the ODI vice captain.
+During this new appointments, former ODI captain Dimuth Karunaratne and senior players like Angelo Mathews and Dinesh Chandimal were omitted from the squad and Kusal Mendis was appointed as the ODI vice captain.
 During the press conference, Perera explained that the team should play fearless cricket to win matches.

 His first tour as a captain came through 3-match ODI series against Bangladesh.
 In the first two ODIs, Perera scored thirties and Sri Lanka lost both matches.
 With that defeat, Bangladesh made their first ever series win against Sri Lanka in any format.
 However, in third ODI on 28 May 2021, Perera scored his sixth ODI century and guided team to a commanding total of 286.
 Finally Sri Lanka won the match by 97 runs and made their first points in the ODI Super League points table.